 - Your blood pressure will drop a little, so you may experience palpitations

-- You might feel anxiety.
+- You might feel anxious.
 Palpitations and fever tell your body you’re under attack, which means your stress levels increase.

-SUMMARY: Sauna can make you feel worse if you have severe health issues.
-Infrared saunas may cause you minor discomforts that your body can associate with danger.
+SUMMARY: It can make you feel worse if you have severe health issues.
+IS may cause you minor discomforts that your body can associate with danger.
 Irregular heartbeat, higher temperature, and sweating raise your stress levels.
 Google “infrared sauna sessions near me” if you want to be healthier, but prepare to deal with these discomforts.

 Is it Safe to Use Infrared Sauna Every Day?